llv22/nccl-osx/README.md

 * refer to <https://developer.apple.com/forums/thread/26542>

-2, NCCL 2.5.6 development guideline
+2, NCCL 2.5.6 development guideline (Currently Orlando used 2.5.7-1 as based line, but documentation should keep consistent with 2.5.6)

 * refer to <https://docs.nvidia.com/deeplearning/nccl/archives/nccl_256/nccl-developer-guide/docs/index.html>
 * As the first milestone aims at migration of source code of 2.5.7 and partially support nccl-tests, going through the development documentation of 2.5.7 becomes a must-have.